 - continues to smoke despite health problems

-A tobacco addiction can be one of the most difficult addictions to manage, despite the wealth of available treatment options.
+There are many treatments available for tobacco addiction.
+However, this addiction can be very difficult to manage.
 Many users find that even after nicotine cravings have passed, the ritual of smoking can lead to a relapse.

 The patch is known as a nicotine replacement therapy (NRT).
-It is a small, bandage-like sticker that the user applies to the arm or back.
+It’s a small, bandage-like sticker that you apply to your arm or back.
 The patch delivers low levels of nicotine to the body.
-This helps wean the body gradually.
+This helps gradually wean the body off it.

-Another form of NRT, nicotine gum can help users who need the oral fixation of smoking or chewing.
-This is common, as the addict may have the urge to put something into his or her mouth.
-The gum also delivers small doses of nicotine to help the user manage cravings.
+Another form of NRT, nicotine gum can help people who need the oral fixation of smoking or chewing.
+This is common, as people who are quitting smoking may have the urge to put something into their mouths.
+The gum also delivers small doses of nicotine to help the you manage cravings.

-Some tobacco users have success with methods like hypnotherapy, cognitive-behavioral therapy, or neuro-linguistic programming (NLP).
-These help the user change their thoughts about addiction and work to alter feelings or behaviors the brain associates with tobacco use.
+These methods help the user change their thoughts about addiction.
+They work to alter feelings or behaviors your brain associates with tobacco use.

-With proper treatment, tobacco addiction can be managed.
-Like other drugs, addiction to tobacco is never really “cured.”
-In other words, it is something that a person may battle for the rest of his or her life.
+Tobacco addiction can be managed with proper treatment.
+Addiction to tobacco is similar to other drug addictions in that it’s never really cured.
+In other words, it is something that you will have to deal with for the rest of your life.

 - cancers of the lungs, throat, and mouth